karavel-io/platform/README.md

 # Karavel <img align="right" width=384 src="https://via.placeholder.com/384x200.png?text=Karavel%20Logo%20Here">

-Karavel is an pure-upstream Kubernetes distribution that combines best-in-breed components to deliver a production ready platform for enterprises.
+Karavel is an pure-upstream Kubernetes distribution that combines best-in-breed open source components to deliver a production ready platform for enterprises.

 Karavel is packaged as a collection of modules